 The Housing for All Revenue Bond is a new source of funding for the development of affordable housing established in 2017.
-The Vermont Housing & Conservation Board is administering proceeds from the $37 million bond to fund rental housing and home ownership opportunities for 550-650 low- and moderate-income Vermonters over the next two to three years.
-The bond funds will be matched with state, federal, and private sources to leverage approximately $2-$3 for every one dollar of bond funds, resulting in $70-100 million in additional resources for housing development.
+The Vermont Housing & Conservation Board is administering proceeds from the $37 million bond to fund rental housing and home ownership opportunities for more than 750 low- and moderate-income Vermont households.
+The bond funds are matched with state, federal, and private sources, leveraging approximately $4 for every one dollar of bond funds, resulting in $163 million in additional resources for housing development.

 Spending on affordable housing yields multiple benefits across the economy.
 The $37 million housing bond will also act as a stimulus package, generating millions of dollars of economic activity through the creation of jobs and the purchase of goods.
 The revenue bond was issued by the Vermont Housing Finance Agency.
 It will be paid by $2.5 million in annual revenue from the property transfer tax over 20 years, through 2039.
 The bold, new initiative represents the largest state investment in housing in more than a decade.
 It was first proposed by Governor Phil Scott in his January 2017 budget address, gained strong support in the legislature, and was signed into law in late June of that year.